nmeskovski/informality-monetary-transmission/README.md

 ## Overview

 This repository contains the paper and the full replication package for *Formal Shocks, Informal Buffers*.
-The project tests whether the size of the informal economy moderates monetary-policy transmission to inflation and real activity.
+The project tests whether the size of the informal economy moderates monetary-policy transmission to inflation and real output.
 It combines the identified monetary-policy shocks of Choi, Willems, and Yoo (2024) with the MIMIC-based informality estimates of Medina and Schneider (2018) and applies a panel local-projection (LP) framework to 122 countries over 2000–2019, with separate estimation for developed economies and EMDEs.

 Headline contributions: